- 6 Hospitals

 By evolving beyond procurement optimization, CoxHealth built a more adaptable, data-driven HTM model—one capable of scaling with system growth and responding to operational disruption.

-With PartsSource PRO, the organization is now positioned to extend equipment life through better data and service alignment, strengthen capital planning with real performance insights, expand in-house capabilities while reducing external dependency, and continuously evolve its service model as needs change.
+With PartsSource PRO, the organization is now positioned to extend equipment life through better data and service alignment, strengthen capital planning with real performance insights, expand in-house capabilities while reducing external dependency, and continuously expand its service model as needs evolve.